lw8192/Red-Team-Dev/C/Kernel_Programming.md

 KeCancelTimer(&timer);   //cancel timer

 "watchdog timer": I/O timer.
 For every device object (just 1 per driver) - run a callback at IRQL_DISPATCH_LEVEL every second.
+DPC: runs in the same thread that sets the timer.
 IoInitializeTimer

 ### Multithreading
 dispatcher object: kernel defined object threads can use to sync operations.
 State of signaled / non-signaled.
 threads can synchronize operations with:
 - KeWaitForSingleObject - wait for a dispatcher object to expire.
 Rets STATUS_SUCCESS when object satisifed wait.
+Raises IRQL to DISPATCH_LEVEL.
 - KeWaitForMutexOperation
 - KeWaitForMultipleObjects

-CreateSystemThread
+PsCreateSystemThread - create thread.
+PsTerminateSystemThread - cleanup or terminate thread in thread function.
+ZwClose() - close thread handle (make sure to do this otherwise you might have a MEMORY_MANAGEMENT BSOD).

+IoCreateSystemThread - Win8+, wrapper around PsCreateSystemThread.
+No need to close the thread handle.

 ### Driver Hooking
 Use filter drivers to intercept requests to almost any devices.
 Hooking driver: save old function pointers and replace major function arrays in the driver object with it's own functions.
 A request to the driver will invoke the hooking driver's dispatch routines.